Get the Free Toolkit

 None of them optimize for household stability.

 When the metric is wrong, the outcome is predictable.
-Change the metric.
-Change the outcome.
+Change the metrics.
+Change the outcomes.

 Household Stability Is the Real Unit of Change